 It is important for organisations to work out the indicators that matter to them, inform themselves and use these as the basis for narrative reporting about culture.
 An important point to note is that the data on their own tell only half of the story.
 The correct interpretation and contextualisation of those indicators are what provides a real understanding of the effectiveness of the ethics programme.

 This is why benchmarking exercises are important, as they can be really helpful to put the data into context and interpret them.
 These can be:

 - External, focusing on comparisons with other organisations

 - Internal, highlighting differences between business units, geographical locations, etc, within an organisation.

 Some organisations appoint an oversight committee (a dedicated existing director level committee such as the Audit, Risk or Ethics Committee) to:

 Finally, it is important that all employees receive transparent feedback on the impact that the ethics programme has on the business.
-The content of the feedback can vary and needs to be tailored on the role and seniority of employees.
-However, organisation are increasingly sharing with all their employees information about the use of their Speak Up line, disciplinary actions taken as a result of breaches of the code, improvements introduced, and more.
+The content of the feedback can vary and needs to be tailored to the role and seniority of employees.
+However, organisations are increasingly sharing with all their employee's information about the use of their Speak Up line, disciplinary actions are taken as a result of breaches of the code, improvements introduced, and more.